 Subjectivation, ‘emotional objects’ and the economy of desire

-There has been a focus in the post- operaist tradition of thinking, which affirms that subjectivation takes place in the pre-symbolic state of perception.
-While the pre-symbolic or pre-individual (the affective) is paradoxically the dominant mode of production today, it may inhabit the conditions which offer escape from capitalist domination.
+There has been a focus in the post-operaist tradition, which affirms that subjectivation takes place in the pre-symbolic state of perception.
+While the pre-symbolic or pre-individual (the affective) is paradoxically the dominant mode of production today, it yet may inhabit the conditions which offer escape to capitalist domination.
 My contribution with this text is to consider how subjectivity is produced by the experience of our feelings in relation to how they are attached to certain objects.
 The performers Hedda Parkkonen, Roberta Cepagglia, David Espinosa Angel, Eva Streit, Milena Stein, Isabell Suck and Karen Kan participating in the performance installation “Body Talks” play an important role in developing my arguments.
 The following paper is structured in the form of an essay which is built in response to my artistic work.